fraterrisus/walkthroughs/dragon-wars/walkthrough.md

 (In case you didn't get what I was talking about, the "right hand rule" of dungeon exploration is a metaphor that implies that you're touching the wall with your right hand as you move forward, so as the wall turns, you turn with it.)

 This isn't a bad time for your first visit to the [Underworld](maps/magan-underworld.md), but first a note: if you get into a random encounter down there, **run**.
 You'll need a light source, but *L:Mage Light* works just fine.
-Good things to find on this trip are the **Recharge Pool**, the **Slicer**, and the cache of items with the **Rusty Axe**.
+Good things to find on this trip are the **Refresh Pool**, the **Slicer**, and the cache of items with the **Rusty Axe**.
 That's a major melee upgrade.
 Don't get scared by the -3 AV on the Axe; Ulrik's got 3 ranks in Axe which will cancel it out.
 Also check out **Exposition Cavern** near where you pick up the Slicer; take note of the argument between Irkalla and Nergal, then hightail it back to Purgatory.

 One thing you may notice is that leaving a map and re-entering it resets the fixed encounters, including most of the fights you find in Purgatory.
 There are plenty of one-offs, like the Arena and the Humbaba, that don't reset – there's global game state that prevents you from hitting those encounters twice.
 At this point, though, you should be brushing aside most random fights, so it's just a bit of free XP.